The Best Infrared Heaters Tested in 2023

 Some infrared heaters boast bells and whistles to increase functionality.
 These may include:

-• Variable heat settings: Although infrared heaters are energy efficient, users can maximize that efficiency with variable heat settings.
-This feature also lets the user customize the heat output to make a space as comfortable as possible.
-This is especially valuable in a portable heater since it allows users to place it in different rooms with different settings, all with the same comfort level.
+• Variable heat settings: Although infrared heaters are energy efficient, users can maximize that efficiency with variable heat settings on an infrared heater with thermostat.
+This feature also lets you customize the heat output to make a space as comfortable as possible.
+This is especially valuable in a portable heater since it allows you to place it in different rooms with different settings, all with the same comfort level.

 The Advantages of Owning an Infrared Heater

-Energy-efficient infrared heaters are capable of heating the objects in a space quicker than other types of heaters, such as convection-style units that must warm the surrounding air before they can heat the objects.
-They’re also usually quieter than other heaters, since they don’t require fans—and those units that do have fans aren’t usually very loud.
+Energy-efficient infrared heaters are capable of heating the objects in a space more quickly than other types of heaters, such as convection-style units that must warm the surrounding air before they can heat the objects.
+They’re also usually quieter than other heaters since they don’t require fans—and those units that do have fans aren’t usually very loud.
 The warmth infrared heaters create won’t increase humidity or dry the air in the room, so the heat is more comfortable.
 Other benefits include:

 • Energy efficiency means a lower carbon footprint, making infrared heaters more environmentally friendly than less-efficient units.